How to Work in the Cannabis Industry – Requirements by State

 STEP 1: SELECT YOUR STATE

-Each state will display the current medical and recreational cannabis status.
+On your desktop or phone, simply select the state you’re looking to work in from the drop-down menu.
+Each state will display the current medical and adult-use cannabis status.
 For legal cannabis states with employee requirements, the minimum age for entry into the industry and the application link will display as well.

 STEP 2: VIEW THE REQUIREMENTS